-What I like to do is to try to thing like a business owner.
+What I like to do is to try to think like a business owner.
 What this means is that there isn’t necessarily a strong correlation (=1 or close) to how the stock price move and how the company is doing.
-In the long-term the stock price should follow the company, but in the short-term, this doesn’t have to be the case.
+In the long-term, the stock price should follow the company, but in the short-term, this doesn’t have to be the case.

 Real Effect of Compound Interest

 The slide above shows us the difference between a high yield stock and a DGI stock.
-HRL is a very nice DGI stock, but has a pretty low yield.
-SO on the other hand has a pretty high yield but low growth.
+HRL is a very nice DGI stock but has a pretty low yield.
+SO, on the other hand, has a pretty high yield but low growth.
 We can see that in year 15, the compounded returns are even.
-We also notice that after year 15, HRL really takes of and the returns are amazing.
-By comparing SO and HRL we see that fater 30 years, HRL has returned 1000 % more than SO.
+We also notice that after year 15, HRL really takes off and the returns are amazing.
+By comparing SO and HRL we see that 30 years in, HRL has returned 1000 % more than SO.

-However, the numbers presented are very unsure because we are talking 30 years head and a lot can happen then.
-Having 15 % CAGR for 30 years would be amazing, but who knows?
+However, the numbers presented are very unsure because we are talking 30 years ahead and a lot can happen then.
+Having 15% CAGR for 30 years would be amazing, but who knows?
 The point is that you can see the effect of DGI.

 People often ask me how I find stocks, so I thought I should share some thoughts.
-First, most of the companies that I´m interested are presented in my Watchlist World
+First, most of the companies that I’m interested in are presented in my Watchlist World

 About the MOATs

-- Apple can charge 15% higher prices that their peers because of a strong Brand MOAT
+- Apple can charge 15% higher prices than their peers because of a strong Brand MOAT

 - Switching Costs